Peru Books for Kids: A Collection of Favorite Titles

 Discover folk tales from the Andes, in this lovely collection.
 Rich paintings and stories uncover the deep culture and traditions of the Andean natives.

-Do you have favorites Peru books for kids that I missed?
+Do you have favorite Peru books for kids that I missed?
 Let me know in the comments below!

 Like it?
 Pin it!